Learn several key reasons why a summer boarding school program can be beneficial for your child.

 For example, Baylor School

 in Tennessee offers a unique leadership program and vast extracurricular choices, ranging from sports to arts.
 Many of their athletic teams, in fact, are nationally recognized.
-If your child attends Baylor's summer program, your child will have the chance to discover if Baylor's activities and facilities are a good fit with his or her interests.
+If your child attends Baylor's summer program, your child will have the chance to discover if Baylor's activities and facilities are a good fit for his or her interests.

 As discussed earlier, boarding school can represent a big step for many children and their parents.
 Attending a boarding school with a summer program may give prospective students the confidence they need to attend full time.
 By enrolling in the summer, students will gain a sense of comfort with the campus, the faculty, the expectations and procedures, and the overall school environment.
 You’ll also have the opportunity to learn what type of curriculum the school teaches, how the faculty treats your child, and – most importantly – how your child will react to his or her new situation.